Cuomo set to earn $5M from book on COVID-19 crisis

 That total windfall of more than $5.1 million further inflamed critics who have said it was inappropriate for Cuomo to personally enrich himself with a self-congratulatory book, published just as the state was seeing a deadly resurgence in infections last October.

+At least 52,987 people have died of COVID-19 in New York, according to data compiled by Johns Hopkins University of Medicine.

-Cuomo, a Democrat, had previously declined to say how much money he made from writing “American Crisis: Leadership Lessons From the COVID-19 Pandemic,” published by Crown Publishing Group, a division of Penguin Random House.
+Cuomo, a Democrat, had for months declined to say how much money he made from writing “American Crisis: Leadership Lessons From the COVID-19 Pandemic,” published by Crown Publishing Group, a division of Penguin Random House.
+The book largely recounts the governor’s once-daily press conferences on the COVID-19 pandemic.

 The disclosure of the big payday was made on the day Cuomo’s mandatory financial disclosures were due to a state ethics agency.
 Cuomo also let reporters view a copy of his tax returns, which were also due Monday.